lazh01/ruby-opgave/README.md

 Avatars caused crashes when trying to use variations.
 They also caused crashes when the app ran preview and analyse jobs on a newly created one.
 Right now the avatars are transfared in their default size each time, which is unoptimal, but it works. </br></br>
 Avatars also are not displayed properly in the live recieved messages, but work for messages already present when entering the chat. </br></br>
 Rooms needed to also have a description displayed, but adding it now would take some time because it would not fit in the current layout. </br></br>
 The different forms probably needs some verification that the values are valid, currently it only matters that the type is correct.
-So it accepts non-emails as emails, and non-images files as avatars.
+So it accepts non-emails as emails, and non-image files as avatars.